ndarci/fungal-dsRNA-design-process/README.md

 #### Find the target gene in the fungal genome

-Because annotations in fungal genomes are typically sparse, start by taking the *EF1a* protein sequence from the model organism *Arabidopsis thaliana*.
+Because annotations in fungal genomes are typically sparse, start by taking the *EF1a* protein sequence from the model plant organism *Arabidopsis thaliana*.

 Use the [TAIR database](https://www.arabidopsis.org/) to search for the *EF1a* protein.
 Make sure to choose `Protein` from the drop down list before clicking the search button.

 ![TAIR search](tair_search.png)

 Click the first isoform, `AT1G07940.1`.
 On the protein detail page, scroll down to `Sequence`, and click `Send to BLAST`.
-Copy the amino acid sequence in the input box.
+Copy the amino acid sequence in the `Input` box.

 ![At send to BLAST](At_send_to_blast.png)